ninad-moree/ninad-moree/README.md

 - 💱 <a href="https://github.com/ninad-moree/PICT-Team16-CurrencyFX">CurrencyFx</a> - Flutter app for showing currency exchange rates built during a hackathon conducted by Northern Trust.
 - 📝 <a href="https://github.com/ninad-moree/TodoApp">Todo</a> - A simple todo app which keeps the track of all the things you have to do.
 - 🎵 <a href="https://github.com/ninad-moree/SpotifyClone">Spotify Clone</a> - A minimilistic spotify clone built using javascript.
+- 👨🏻‍💻 <a href="https://github.com/ninad-moree/Portfolio">Portfolio</a> - A simple portfolio website designed using reactjs.

 ---